eficode-academy/docker-katas/labs/3-deletion.md

 Docker provides a `prune` command, taking all dangling containers/images/networks/volumes.

+> You need version `1.13` or newer to have access to pruning.

 * `docker container prune`
 * `docker image prune`
 * `docker network prune`